KIT-TVA/cfmtoolbox/docs/plugins/json-import.md

 The JSON import plugin enables the import of JSON files created with the JSON export plugin.
-Both plugins serve as reference import and export plugins for the CFM toolbox but are also used internally for testing.
+Both plugins serve as reference import and export plugins for the CFM Toolbox but are also used internally for testing.
-The JSON files handled by these plugins represent a serialized version of the internal data structures used by the CFM toolbox.
+The JSON files handled by these plugins represent a serialized version of the internal data structures used by the CFM Toolbox.

 ## Usage example